fsimonovikj/openvpn-install-on-machine/README.md

 | Oracle Linux 8  | ❌   | ✅    | ❌    | ❔    |
 | Rocky Linux 8   |  ❔  | ✅    |  ❔   | ❔    |
 | AlmaLinux 8     | ❌   | ✅    | ❌    | ❔    |

-To be noted:

-- It should work on Debian 8+ and Ubuntu 16.04+.
-But versions not in the table above are not officially supported.
-- The script requires `systemd`.
-- The script is regularly tested against `amd64` only.

-## Fork

-This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install).